-The Community-Based Research program exists to facilitate, support and grow community-based research and program and implementation science initiatives and partnerships that address HIV and related issues in British Columbia and across Canada.
-The core element of this program is the Director of Evaluation and Community-Based Research, a position made possible through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.
+The Research Program exists to facilitate, support and grow community-based research and program and implementation science initiatives and partnerships that address HIV/AIDS, HCV, and related issues in British Columbia and across Canada.

-Please see our CBR Resources for links to reports and and tools.
+Please see our CBR Resources for links to reports and tools.

 PAN participates in a number of community-based research initiatives.
 These include:

 - Making It Work Project: The Making It Work: Supporting Community Approaches to Integrated Service Models for People Living with HIV, HCV, Ill Mental Health, and/or Problematic Substance Use Project is a community-based research project in British Columbia.
 The first phase of this project is building a realist evaluation framework that will then be implemented to understand how service providers adapt and build on “best practice” service delivery models to “make them work” for service users in ways that are culturally safe, particularly for Indigenous service users.

-- The BC People Living with HIV Stigma Index: This dynamic research project in born out of a community-identified need to turn the tide against persistent HIV stigma and discrimination.
-Linked to the international HIV Stigma Index initiative, it is the first community-based research (CBR) study in British Columbia to document experiences of stigma and discrimination from the perspective of people living with HIV.
+- The BC People Living with HIV Stigma Index: This dynamic research project is born out of a community-identified need to turn the tide against persistent HIV stigma and discrimination.
+Linked to the international People Living with HIV Stigma Index initiative, it is the first community-based research (CBR) study in British Columbia to document experiences of stigma and discrimination from the perspective of people living with HIV.

-- Impact of Food Security on Health Outcomes in People Living with HIV/AIDS Across Canada: This a CIHR-funded study that explores the prevalence of food insecurity among HIV-positive individuals.
-The specific objectives of the study are to investigate the primary causes, risk factors and the access barriers influencing food insecurity among people living with HIV/AIDS, and how food insecurity affects HIV health outcomes, quality of life and survival.
+- Impact of Food Security on Health Outcomes in People Living with HIV/AIDS Across Canada: This CIHR-funded study explores the prevalence of food insecurity among HIV-positive individuals.
+The study investigates the primary causes, risk factors and access barriers that influence food insecurity among people living with HIV/AIDS, as well as how food insecurity affects HIV health outcomes, quality of life and survival.